Christian right: Australia

 In Australia, the Christian right draws from both Catholics and Protestants.
 Historically, the first Christian right party was the Democratic Labor Party.
 The Democratic Labor Party was formed in 1955 as a split from the Australian Labor Party (ALP).
 In Victoria, and New South Wales, state executive members, parliamentarians and branch members associated with the Industrial Groups or B. A. Santamaria and "The Movement" (and therefore strongly identified with Roman Catholicism) were expelled from the party, and formed the Democratic Labor Party (DLP).
 Later in 1957, a similar split occurred in Queensland, with the resulting group subsequently joining the DLP.
 The party also had sitting members from Tasmania and New South Wales at various times, though it was much stronger in the former mentioned states.
 The goals of the party were anti communism, the decentralization of industry, population, administration and ownership.
-The party decided, in its view that the ALP was filled with communists, that it would preference the ruling conservative Liberal and Country parties over the ALP.
-However, it was more morally conservative, militantly anti-communist and socially compassionate than the Liberals.
+The party decided in its view that the ALP was filled with communists, and that it would preference the ruling conservative Liberal and Country parties over the ALP.

 The DLP heavily lost ground in the federal election of 1974 that saw its primary vote cut by nearly two-thirds, and the election of an ALP government.
 The DLP never regained its previous support in subsequent elections and formally disbanded in 1978, but a small group within the party refused to accept this decision and created a small, reformed successor party (now the Democratic Labour Party).
 Though his party was effectively gone, Santamaria and his National Civic Council (NCC) took a strong diametrically opposed stance to dominant Third Way/neoliberal/New Right tendencies within both the ALP and Liberal parties throughout the 1980s and early 1990s.

 The B. A Santamaria and the Democratic Labor party produced many alumni who became the base of the Christian right in Australia.
 In Liberal party, these were Tony Abbott and Kevin Andrews.
-Outside the Liberal party, conservative commentator's such as Greg Sheridan and Gerrard Henderson also had links to Santamaria.
+Outside the Liberal party, conservative commentators such as Greg Sheridan and Gerrard Henderson also had links to Santamaria.
 Within the Australian Labor Party (ALP), this alumni can be found in the Shop, Distributive and Allied Employees Association (SDA), which de-affiliated from the ALP with the industrial Groups in the 1950s, and then re-affiliated in the 1980s.
 The SDA opposed gay marriage and abortion, which were some reasons for workers to form another competing union.
 Tony Burke, who opposed euthanasia, came from the SDA.
 Currently, the NCC functions as a minority organization within the Christian Right.